 Grand Teton National Park is located in northwestern Wyoming.
 At approximately 310,000 acres, the park includes the major peaks of the 40-mile-long Teton Range as well as most of the northern sections of the valley known as Jackson Hole.
 It is only 10 miles south of Yellowstone National Park, to which it is connected by the National Park Service-managed John D. Rockefeller, Jr. Memorial Parkway.
 Along with surrounding National Forests, these three protected areas constitute the almost 18,000,000-acre Greater Yellowstone Ecosystem, one of the largest intact mid-latitude temperate ecosystems in the world.

-Along with Grand Teton National Park, Acadia National Park, Bryce Canyon National Park and Grand Canyon National Park also celebrate their anniversaries in February.
+Along with Grand Teton National Park, Acadia National Park, Bryce Canyon National Park Gateway Arch, Grand Canyon and Indiana Dunes National Park also celebrate their anniversaries in February.